• Born in 1954, 23rd September

-He became vice-president of the Bangladesh Football Federation in 2003 and subsequently became chairman of the National Team Management Committee.
-He stepped down from the rank after a controversial attempt of BFF president to select Amirul Islam Babu the manager of the U-20 National team.
-Later on in 2008, 28 April, Kazi Md.
-Salahuddin elected as the president of Bangladesh Football Federation.
-After getting elected in BFF, he secured BDT 160,000,000 (equivalent to USD 2,285,714 appx) for three years from a multinational Mobile Operator Pacific Bangladesh Telecom Limited (Citycell) for three years as Sponsorship Money for partnering Bangladesh Football Federation in running its competitions, which is a record in the Football Sponsorship money securing in the history of Bangladesh Football.
-Again on 3 October 2009 in South Asian Football Federation Election Congress Dhaka 2009, Kazi Md Salahuddin elected was uncontested as President of South Asian Football Federation (SAFF) on 3rd October 2009.
+He became Vice President of the Bangladesh Football Federation in 2003 and subsequently became chairman of the National Team Management Committee.
+In 2008 Kazi Md Salahuddin elected as the president of Bangladesh Football Federation.
+After getting elected in BFF, he secured BDT 16,00,00,000 (equivalent to USD 22,85,714 appx) for three years from a multinational Mobile Operator Pacific Bangladesh Telecom Limited (Citycell) for three years as Sponsorship Money for Bangladesh Football Federation, which is a record in the Football Sponsorship money securing in the history of Bangladesh Football.
+Kazi Md Salahuddin elected as President the South Asian Football Federation (SAFF) on 3rd October 2009.
 He got reelected as the President of Bangladesh Football Federation in 2012.
 He got reelected unopposed for SAFF President in 2014 again.
 Kazi Md Salahuddin was also selected as the member of FIFA Technical Committee, FIFA Marketing & TV Rights Committee and also Social Responsibility Committee and Internal Audit Committee of AFC.
 He is a member of AFC Competition Committee from 2019 to 2027.
 He reelected unopposed SAFF President in 2018 for the term of 2018-2022.
 He has reelected as the president of Bangladesh Football Federation for the term of 2020-2024 and in 2022 has reelected unopposed as the SAFF President for the term of 2022-2026.